-This list of gear sits in my timelapse camera bag and is what I use on nearly all of my timelapse shoots.
+The following list of gear lives in my timelapse camera bag and is what I use on nearly all of my timelapse shoots.

 The Matjoez Timelapse Gear List

 The following links are affiliate links.
 If you buy anything through them you support me, my channels, my website, my business, my life.
 This comes at no extra cost to you and is very much appreciated by me!

 I own quite a few cameras, from action cameras to point and shoots to DSLR's.
 Every camera has it's own use but these are the ones I use on almost every timelapse shoot.